PROBIOTICS & DIGESTIVE ENZYMES: The Path to High-Level Wellness

 However, with the advent of food refrigeration, pasteurization, and other processing, the ingestion of microorganisms has decreased.
 In the United States today, we consume very few fermented food products, such as yogurt and sauerkraut.
 Sterilization of our food supply has limited our potential to ingest beneficial organisms previously consumed on a daily basis − and this may be part of the reason why so many Americans suffer from chronic gut disturbances.

-The gastrointestinal (GI) tract is one of the largest contact points between our bodies and the environment.
+The gastrointestinal (GI) tract, as I write about in my book, WIRED FOR HIGH-LEVEL WELLNESS, is one of the largest contact points between our bodies and the environment.
 Not only does it serve to physically and chemically break down the foods we consume, it also serves as a barrier to harmful substances which may enter the body through oral consumption.
 In order to perform these functions properly, the GI tract relies upon a complex ecosystem of bacteria.
 The composition of this ecosystem, or flora “fingerprint,” is set in childhood and is unique to every individual.
 Once the flora “fingerprint” is established, those specific types of bacteria are then recognized as normal throughout our lives.
 The immune system is established in such a way that the body is able to distinguish between these good microorganisms and perilous invaders.

 From my years of research on Probiotics, I am pleased to report that numerous studies now show how daily Probiotics added to the diet help with the following: